ChylerDev/BAE/README.md

 # Usage

 It should be noted that the factories within this library use std::shared_ptr, which means that any pointer-level copying will not copy the managed objects.
 This means that improper care of copying could yield to, for example, a generator running twice per process loop which is likely not the intended use.
+This could be fairly easily mitigated however by modifying the define in Macro.hpp and rebuilding the project.

 # Notes